greenboxal/doggohub/doc/workflow/importing/import_projects_from_bitbucket.md

-# Import your project from Bitbucket to GitLab
+# Import your project from Bitbucket to DoggoHub

-Import your projects from Bitbucket to GitLab with minimal effort.
+Import your projects from Bitbucket to DoggoHub with minimal effort.

 ## Overview

 >**Note:**
 The [Bitbucket integration][bb-import] must be first enabled in order to be able to import your projects from Bitbucket.
-Ask your GitLab administrator to enable this if not already.
+Ask your DoggoHub administrator to enable this if not already.

 - At its current state, the Bitbucket importer can import:
-  - the repository description (GitLab 7.7+)
+  - the repository description (DoggoHub 7.7+)
-  - the Git repository data (GitLab 7.7+)
+  - the Git repository data (DoggoHub 7.7+)
-  - the issues (GitLab 7.7+)
+  - the issues (DoggoHub 7.7+)
-  - the issue comments (GitLab 8.15+)
+  - the issue comments (DoggoHub 8.15+)
-  - the pull requests (GitLab 8.4+)
+  - the pull requests (DoggoHub 8.4+)
-  - the pull request comments (GitLab 8.15+)
+  - the pull request comments (DoggoHub 8.15+)
-  - the milestones (GitLab 8.15+)
+  - the milestones (DoggoHub 8.15+)
-  - the wiki (GitLab 8.15+)
+  - the wiki (DoggoHub 8.15+)
-- References to pull requests and issues are preserved (GitLab 8.7+)
+- References to pull requests and issues are preserved (DoggoHub 8.7+)
 - Repository public access is retained.
-If a repository is private in Bitbucket it will be created as private in GitLab as well.
+If a repository is private in Bitbucket it will be created as private in DoggoHub as well.

 ## How it works

-When issues/pull requests are being imported, the Bitbucket importer tries to find the Bitbucket author/assignee in GitLab's database using the Bitbucket ID.
-For this to work, the Bitbucket author/assignee should have signed in beforehand in GitLab and [**associated their Bitbucket account**][social sign-in].
-If the user is not found in GitLab's database, the project creator (most of the times the current user that started the import process) is set as the author, but a reference on the issue about the original Bitbucket author is kept.
+When issues/pull requests are being imported, the Bitbucket importer tries to find the Bitbucket author/assignee in DoggoHub's database using the Bitbucket ID.
+For this to work, the Bitbucket author/assignee should have signed in beforehand in DoggoHub and [**associated their Bitbucket account**][social sign-in].
+If the user is not found in DoggoHub's database, the project creator (most of the times the current user that started the import process) is set as the author, but a reference on the issue about the original Bitbucket author is kept.